catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Object-level locks apply only to a specific object, and the locks are retained even if the configuration of the container is changed.
-Newly created objects will inhereit the defaults from the container configuration, but you can override the mode or retention when writing a new object.
+Newly created objects will inherit the defaults from the container configuration, but you can override the mode or retention when writing a new object.
 (In this situation, the unspecified options will use the container defaults.)